Terms & Conditions

 All students are asked to travel to their program destination on a “group flight” booked by the Dragons Administration.
 Dragons books group space on top-rated carriers, providing the most economical routing available on quality flights.
 On the final program invoice, we will invoice for the cost of airline tickets.
 Participants and their families are responsible for any increase in air fares levied by the airlines.
 All participants are responsible for arranging their own transportation to the port of departure.
 Approximately two months before departure, Dragons will send you information regarding connecting travel.
 For the most current flight costs, please reference the program description page on our website.

 TUITION REFUND POLICY*

-Because Dragons makes overseas commitments and other financial decisions on behalf of participants in advance of the program based upon enrollment, there are financial penalties which are applied in cases of participant cancellation.
+Because Dragons makes commitments and other financial decisions on behalf of participants in advance of the program based upon enrollment, there are financial penalties which are applied in cases of participant cancellation.
 The following policies apply in all cases, regardless of the reason the participant chooses to cancel his/her participation in the program.